remla25-team12/model-training/README.md

 dvc pull
 ```

-> Note that due to problems with querying the Google Drive account too heavily, the `dvc pull` and `dvc push` commands may produce errors.
+> Note that due to problems with querying the Google Drive account too heavily, the `dvc pull` and `dvc push` commands may produce errors when using the remote storage.
 This is an acknowledged problem, but it is purely related to the security management of Google Drive.
 However, this does not affect the DVC setup, and you can continue running the following commands in the README.

 ## Showing Experimental Results